vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 I woke up around 7:20 AM.

 I went for bowel movement around 7:40 AM and had a normal bowel movement.

+I had my meals at around 11:20 AM and 4:40 PM respectively.

+I went to sleep around 10:25 PM.

+## Seven days later (2024-05-02)

+I woke up around 6:20 AM to urinate, then went back to bed and got up again around 7:20 AM.

+I went for bowel movement around 7:45 AM and had a normal bowel movement.

+I had my first meal around 1:15 PM.

+I took a pulse oximeter reading around 4:40 PM.
+For the first time in a while, I got a clear reading of around 55-65 bpm and SpO2 of 97-98%.

 ## Thermal comfort